-We provide services for accelerating and improving the delivery of content and applications over the Internet.
-We primarily derive income from sales of services to customers executing contracts with terms of one year or longer, which we refer to as recurring revenue contracts or long-term contracts.
-This allows us to have a consistent and predictable base level of revenue which is important to our financial success.
-Accordingly, to be successful, we must maintain our base of recurring revenue contracts by eliminating or reducing customer cancellations or terminations and limiting the impact of price reductions reflected in contract renewals, and build on that base by adding new customers and increasing the number of services, features and functionalities that our existing customers purchase.
-At the same time, we must ensure that our expenses do not increase faster than, or at the same rate as, our revenues.
+We provide cloud services for delivering, optimizing and securing online content and business applications.
+We primarily derive income from sales of services to customers executing contracts with terms of one year or longer.
+We believe that this emphasis on longer-term contracts generally allows us to have a consistent and predictable base level of revenue which is important to our financial success.
+Accordingly, to be successful, we must maintain our base of recurring revenue contracts by minimizing customer cancellations or terminations and limiting the impact of price reductions reflected in contract renewals, and build on that base by adding new customers and increasing the number of services, features and functionalities that our existing customers purchase.
 Accomplishing these goals requires that we compete effectively in the marketplace on the basis of quality, price and the attractiveness of our services and technology.